Barroqueiro/Cybersecurity-Actions/BP/README.md

 - Install both tools
 - Create a directory to store all files, either temporary of final reports
 - Remove the .py extension of all files
-- Run both tools against it and summarises the reports using the CodeReporting.py script
+- Run both tools against it and summarises the reports using the BadPracticesReporting.py script
-- Flag if reports have been created using [github environment variables](https://docs.github.com/en/enterprise-cloud@latest/actions/learn-github-actions/environment-variables)
+- Exit with 1 if issues are found, else exit with 0

 Note: The strategy used to make file paths was to replace all forward-slashes (/) by backwards-slashes (\\) which makes linux read this as a file path and not a full path, but when exporting as a zip, when decompressed it creates the full paths with all directories, making the appearance much better, a happy little coincidence.